Driving tests and test centres within the UK are run and maintained by the driver and Vehicle Standards Agency (DVSA).

 - display L-plates (‘L’ or ‘D’ plates in Wales) on the front and rear of the vehicle ensuring they do not interfere with yours or the examiners view

-- have a maximum authorised mass (MAM) of no more than 3,500 kilograms (kg)
+- have 4 wheels and a maximum authorised mass (MAM) of no more than 3,500 kilograms (kg)

 MAM is the maximum weight of the vehicle including the maximum load that can be carried safely while used on the road.
 This is also known as ‘gross vehicle weight’.